 5 Steps in the Research Process

-Every research starts with a desire or need to find answers to a particular question/topic.
+Every research starts with a desire or a need to find answers to a particular question/topic.
 There are two main types of research – quantitative and qualitative.
 While quantitative research requires statistical analysis using numbers, qualitative research collects non-numeric data to find a context.
-We will look at different steps one needs to take during research process but it can vary depending on research type and topic.
+We will look at different steps one needs to take during the research process, but it can vary depending on the research type and topic.

 Identify Your Question and Topic

 You need to be concise on what topic you need to have your research on.
-For instance, how does the unemployment rate affect depression rate among young people?
+For instance, how does the unemployment rate affect the depression rate among young people?
 You can choose a topic around this question and carry on with your research.
-Try not to divide your research into too many subcategories in order to avoid getting off topic.
+Try not to divide your research into too many subcategories in order to avoid getting off-topic.

 Get Background Information

 After identifying your research topic, it is time to get basic background information about it.
-You may need different books, articles or online search to get a sense of what is expecting you until you get desired results.
-It is worth to mention that not every research has the same result, so you should take any result on the topic with a grain of salt.
-Your research can get you completely different result.
+You may need different books, articles, or online research to get a sense of what is expecting you until you get desired results.
+It is worth mentioning that not every research has the same result, so you should take any result on the topic with a grain of salt.
+Your research can get you a completely different result.

 Methods of Research